smck83/expurgate/README.md

 ### Exceed SPF Limits
 Expurgate resolves hostnames to IP address and subnets every X seconds and creates an RBLSDND configuration file.
 With only 1 INCLUDE: in your SPF record you never need to worry about exceeding the 10 lookup limit or the 255 character limit per line.

-# How to run it?
+# How does it work?
-There are two seperate services running.
+There are two seperate services running, with the 3rd being optional:
- 1. The resolver container is responsible for dynamically generating the rbldsnd config files
+ 1. The expurgate-resolver container is responsible for dynamically generating the rbldsnd config files
- 2. The rblsdnsd container is the DNS server
+ 2. The expurgate-rblsdnsd container is the DNS server listening on UDP/53
+ 3. \(OPTIONAL\) Use dnsdist as a load balancer in front of rbldnsd to handle DDoS and support both UDP/53 + TCP/53

+# How do I run it?

 ## Docker-compose.yaml
 You can simply use the docker-compose.yaml file hosted here.